Camp in style with pods, yurts, wigwams and tipis

 Dalesbridge: Settle in Settle, North Yorkshire, in the Three Peaks area of the Yorkshire Dales National Park next to the Forest of Bowland Area of Outstanding Natural Beauty.
 Dalesbridge has an en-suite bunkhouse sleeping up to six, with full self-catering facilities including the kitchen sink.

 As with all camping, the more glamorous side is available even on tighter budgets - the four-berth hut at Woodland Park, for example, starts from £35 a night with the nine-berth hut available from £70; the shepherd's hut at Longthorns Farm starts from £38 a night for four, and the three-berth camping cocoon at Devon's Europa Park starts from £29 a night - with 55% off a Sunday-Friday five-night stay in 2013.
-Or stay at Riverside Country Park on the edge of Northumberland National Park, with pods from just £25 a night for two people - one of our many glamping sites available on a camping budget.
+A stay at Riverside Country Park on the edge of Northumberland National Park has from just £25 a night for two people - one of our many glamping sites available on a camping budget.

 As glamping accommodation is normally heated in winter, you can grab a glamping break at any time - just search for our sites that are open all year.
 And as with all our camping and caravanning categories, you can narrow down your tipi, wigwam, pod or gypsy caravan search according to price, what's available on site and nearby, user rating and dozens of other features.